UPHL-BioNGS/Cecret/docs/inputs.md

 **Type:** `boolean` | *Optional*

-Specifies if duplicate reads should be removed (not recommended for nanopore)
+Specifies if duplicate reads should be removed

 ### `--relatedness` {#relatedness}